 - Chicken Stock – you can purchase stock in the box from the store, or even make your own.
 You can also use vegetable stock to make this vegetarian.
 The amount of broth needed will depend on how dense and moist your bread it.

-How to Make This Recipe for Cornbread Stuffing
+How to Make The Best Cornbread Stuffing Recipe

 - Dry your cornbread and bread.
 See below for details on how to make your own dried bread cubes.
 Once dry, allow them to cool.